Runner’s Toolkit · Free Running Calculators

 Do I need all of these tools?

 No. Use the tool that solves your current problem.
 A new runner may only need run/walk and shoes.
-A race-focused runner may use pace, splits, race time, and training zones.
+A race-focused runner may use pace, splits, race time, training zones, and the missed goal debrief when a race does not go to plan.

 Pick the tool that matches your next run.
-You can always come back when you need pace, splits, zones, race predictions, treadmill speed, or shoe mileage.
+You can always come back when you need pace, splits, zones, race predictions, treadmill speed, shoe mileage, a missed race goal debrief, a training plan, a race, a watch, or running shoes.

 Help me choose a tool